brevzin/cpp_proposals/2996_reflection/reflection.md

 For other reflection values `r`, `extrace<T>(r)` is ill-formed.

 The function template `extract` may feel similar to splicers, but unlike splicers it does not require its operand to be a constant-expression itself.
-Also unlike splicers, it requires knowledge of the type associated with the entity reflected by its operand.
+Also unlike splicers, it requires knowledge of the type associated with the entity represented by its operand.

 ### `data_member_spec`, `define_class`